Rogue / Blacklisted Casinos

 You can also check out the customer support facilities before you join a casino.
 Many rogue sites simply don’t operate a customer support facility, so another good method is to see whether you can get in touch with the customer support team yourself before you join a casino.
 Our blog has more tips on how to play safely at casinos.

-Finally, always make sure you do your research; Google the casino’s name and see what other players are saying.
+Finally, always make sure you do your research; Google the casino’s name and search our forum to see what other players are saying.
 If there’s a lot of similar themes appearing (a casino confiscating winnings, or not paying out etc.), then you can probably start to get an idea of why it’s not wise to join that particular site.
 And, if you ever aren’t sure, you can make a post in our forum — our members will be happy to help you out!

 The 5 Rogue Casino Categories Here at Casinomeister

 The Rogue Casino list is a bit more serious than simply not being recommended.
 Most of these online casinos are guilty of gross customer negligence bordering on the criminal.
 Some of these online casinos have disappeared, leaving their players empty-handed and downright disgusted with the industry as a whole.